TUMFTM/global_racetrajectory_optimization/Readme.md

 * `opt_mintime`: This python module contains the functions required to find the minimum time trajectory for a point-mass-model (PM), a one-track-model (ESM) and a two-track-model (ZSM).
 * `outputs`: The calculated race trajectory informations are exported to various csvs in this folder.
 * `params`: This folder contains the vehicle dependent parameter files.
-They can be generated using the script.
 * `process_functions`: This folder contains scripts to reduce the code contained in the `main_globtraj.py`.

 # Dependencies